-(a) If the department is conducting remedial actions or requiring remedial actions under an order or decree, the department shall ensure appropriate local, state, and federal agencies and tribal governments are kept informed and, as appropriate, involved in the development and implementation of remedial actions.
-The department may require a potentially liable person to undertake this responsibility.
-If the potentially liable person demonstrates that they are unable to obtain adequate involvement to allow the remedial action to proceed by a particular government agency or tribe, the department shall request the involvement of the agency or tribe.
+(a) For Ecology-conducted and Ecology-supervised remedial actions, Ecology will ensure appropriate local, state, and federal agencies are kept informed and, as appropriate, involved in the development and implementation of remedial actions.
+Ecology may require a potentially liable person to undertake this responsibility.
+If the potentially liable person demonstrates that they are unable to obtain adequate involvement by a particular government agency to allow the remedial action to proceed, Ecology will request the involvement of the agency.

-(b) The nature and degree of coordination and consultation shall be commensurate with the other agencies' and tribes' interests and needs at the site.
-Interested agencies and tribes shall also be included in the mailing list for public notices under WAC 173-340-600.
-To facilitate coordination, it is important that agencies and tribes provide specific comments, including the identification of additional information needed or mitigating measures that are necessary or desirable to satisfy their concerns.
+(b) The nature and degree of coordination and consultation must be commensurate with the other agencies' interests and needs at the site.
+Interested agencies must be included in the lists for public notices under WAC 173-340-600.
+To facilitate coordination, it is important that agencies provide specific comments, including the identification of other applicable state and federal laws and any additional information or mitigating measures that are necessary or desirable to satisfy their concerns.

-(c) In order to provide for expeditious cleanup actions, all federal, state, local agencies, and tribes are encouraged to coordinate when providing notices, holding meetings and hearings, and preparing documents.
-Whenever reasonable, the department shall coordinate and combine its activities with other agencies and tribes to minimize the duplication of notices, hearings and preparation of documents, unless otherwise prohibited.
+(c) In order to provide for expeditious cleanup actions, all federal, state, and local agencies, are encouraged to coordinate with Ecology when providing notices, holding meetings and hearings, and preparing documents.
+Whenever reasonable, Ecology will coordinate and combine its activities with other agencies to minimize the duplication of notices, hearings and preparation of documents, unless otherwise prohibited.

-(8) State Environmental Policy Act.
-See chapter 197-11 WAC for the State Environmental Policy Act requirements pertaining to the implementation of the Model Toxics Control Act.
+(8) Integrating State Environmental Policy Act.
+See chapter 197-11 WAC for the State Environmental Policy Act requirements pertaining to the implementation of the state cleanup law.

+(9) Ecology decisions.
+Ecology retains all authority to determine compliance with state cleanup law requirements, including:

+(a) Whether a remedial action is necessary under state cleanup law;

+(b) Whether a remedial action meets the requirements in state cleanup law; and

+(c) Whether a remedial action plan or report meets the requirements in state cleanup law.

-(9) Appeals.
-Unless otherwise indicated all department decisions made under this chapter are remedial decisions and may be appealed only as provided for in RCW 70.105D.060.
+(10) Appealing Ecology decisions.
+Unless otherwise indicated, all Ecology decisions made under this chapter are remedial decisions and may be appealed only as provided for in RCW 70A.305.070.

 WAC 173-340-140 Deadlines.